CapKenR/blog/dns-and-ca-integrations-for-k8s/dns-and-ca-integrations-for-k8s.md

 service/nginx-svc created
 ```

-We now have our demo application running in our new Kubernetes cluster but there is no way for an end user to access it.
+We now have our demo application running in our new Kubernetes cluster but there is no way for an end user to easily and securely access it.

 ## Install ExternalDNS

 The [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) project configures DNS servers with addresses for services exposed by a Kubernetes cluster.
 ExternalDNS supports a large variety of DNS servers from cloud providers like AWS, Azure, and Google to more domain centric providers like Infoblox, GoDaddy, and DNSimple.
 Check the GitHub repository for a complete list.
 In our case, we use Azure DNS to manage our lab.capstonec.net subdomain.

-In order to use ExternalDNS, we need to create a JSON file with the details of an Azure service principal with contributor permissions for the resource group (capstonec.net in this case) which contains the (lab.capstonec.net) DNS Zone resource.
+In order to use ExternalDNS, we need to create a JSON file with the details of an Azure service principal with contributor permissions for the resource group (capstonec.net in this case) which contains our DNS Zone resource (lab.capstonec.net).

 ```json azure.json
 {